 Many of Scotland’s attractions are beautiful during the day, but did you know they can also look just as stunning at night?
 Some of our most famous attractions look just as impressive lit against a dark sky as they do bathed in sunlight.

-The unmistakeable Kelpies in Falkirk, the iconic Forth Bridges near Edinburgh spanning three centuries of Scottish engineering, historic Eilean Donan Castle near Skye and Glasgow’s SSE Hydro arena – the second busiest entertainment venue in the world – are well worth a visit when darkness falls.
+The unmistakeable Kelpies in Falkirk, the iconic Forth Bridges near Edinburgh spanning three centuries of Scottish engineering, historic Eilean Donan Castle near Skye and Glasgow’s OVO Hydro arena – the second busiest entertainment venue in the world – are well worth a visit when darkness falls.